-11.7 New Concept- Political Sociology, Political Culture, Political Socialization, and Comparative Political Studies
+12.7 New Concept- Political Sociology, Political Culture, Political Socialization, and Comparative Political Studies

 Political Sociology which is basically an outcome of intersection between sociology and political science is relatively a newer branch of sociology studies various political institutions, associations, organizations, interest groups, and multitude of power dynamics in society.
 Political sociology also studies interest groups, political parties, administrative and bureaucratic behaviour, social legislations, state policies, reforms, and political ideologies as its areas of the study.
 Political sociology often sees as a new, growing, and burgeoning sub-field within the discipline of sociology.
 It is considered as a connecting bridge between sociology and political science.
 Sociologists see two-way relationships between the two (Rathore, 1986).
 Both have a give and take relationship.
-Various other scholars see political sociology as a marriage between sociology and political science.
-Like political sociology, sociology of politics is a sub-field of sociology.
+Various other scholars see political sociology, sociology of politics is a sub-field of sociology.
 Sociology of politics also throws light on sociological appraisals of political processes and institutional mechanisms.
 Political culture, political socialization are the most used and frequently mentioned concepts in political sociology.